kuiruka/CbcTest/README.md

 Known problem
 -------
-There is a problem in SRAM interface.
+There are problems in SRAM interface.
 - 128th word for readBlock() is always 0.
 This does not affect data with the data format in the beamtest setup.
 - Large data is not read from SRAM with readBlock() function in VM v1.1.0.
 This seems to happen only for VM.
   One solution to this is to reduce the # of events to be read at once with